1. Administrative Hearings

 3. At the Vice President for Student Affairs' discretion and if the charged student and complainant consent, a violation that may result in suspension, expulsion, or revocation of admission and/or degree may be heard through an Administrative Hearing.

-B. Burden of Proof.
-The burden of proof shall be on the complainant, who must establish that the violation was committed by the charged student or group by a preponderance of the evidence (not beyond a reasonable doubt or by clear and convincing evidence).
-In other words, the complainant must prove that it was more likely than not that the student committed the alleged violation.
+To be found responsible for violating the Code of Student Conduct, the evidence must establish that the violation was committed by the charged student or group by a preponderance of the evidence (not beyond a reasonable doubt or by clear and convincing evidence).
+In other words, the evidence must establish that it was more likely than not that the student committed the alleged violation.

 If, during the Administrative Hearing, the Student Conduct Officer receives information not previously known to the Student Conduct Administrator that may warrant expulsion, suspension, or revocation of admission and/or degree, the Student Conduct Officer will refer the case back to the Student Conduct Administrator.